The History of USS Current

 Current was one of the support ships at Operation Crossroads that was listed as radioactively contaminated after the bomb blasts.
 No data has yet been found to reconstruct the actual levels of radioactive contamination sustained by Current at Operation Crossroads.
 Varying degrees of contamination did occur to virtually all of the support ships that reentered Bikini Lagoon after both the Able and Baker blasts during late July and August 1946.
 This was primarily caused by severe radioactive contamination of the lagoon water following the underwater detonation of Test Baker.
 As a result, the highly radioactive water from Bikini lagoon was sucked into the heat exchangers of ships’ engines and into the saltwater intake piping systems used to convert seawater to fresh water for drinking, food preparation and personal hygiene onboard the support ships.
 During the radiation testing, ships’ hulls were found to be highly contaminated.
 It was discovered that marine organisms attached to the hulls absorbed very high levels of radiation.
 In an effort to minimize contamination of the drinking water, Operation Crossroads ships were instructed to scrape off marine growth from their hulls near the waterline and to not steam their evaporators in excess of eighty percent.
 Any repairs or maintenance of evaporators or condensers required a radiation monitor to be present.

-A search of dosimeter data revealed that there was a total of seventy-seven crewmembers and an undetermined number of other individuals aboard Current during Operation Crossroads.
+A search of dosimeter data revealed that there was a total of seventy-seven crewmembers and 17 other individuals aboard Current during Operation Crossroads.
 Forty-six men were issued radiation film badges for parts of July and August 1946.
 One individual either did not return the badge or it was rendered unreadable due to adverse environmental conditions.
-Of the remaining forty-five individuals that wore radiation badges, the recorded mean radiation exposure level for the men on Current was .056 rem of gamma radiation with the range of radiation exposure from zero to .72 rem of gamma radiation.
+Of the remaining forty-five individuals that wore radiation badges, the recorded mean radiation exposure level for the men on Current was .056 rem of gamma radiation with the range of radiation exposure from zero to .72 REM of gamma radiation.
+Current's total radiation level was calculated to be .885 REM of radiation.
 The radiation safety monitors found that Geiger Counters frequently malfunctioned and failed on many occasions to respond accurately.
 The Geiger Counter, coming to Bikini before being thoroughly tested, could only measure gamma radiation with any degree of reliability.
 Its measurement of of beta radiation was misleading and the Geiger Counter had no ability to measure plutonium's deadly alpha emissions which erupted with the Baker detonation.

 Current arrived at Bikini Lagoon on June 3, 1946 and reported to Captain B. E. Manseau, Commander Salvage Task Unit 1.2.7.
 Current was among five other salvage ships assigned to Operation Crossroads including USS Preserver ARS-8, USS Deliver ARS-23, USS Clamp ARS-33, USS Conserver ARS-39 and USS Reclaimer ARS-42.
 Current began to prepare for the tests by placing buoys and target ships in their assigned positions.
 On June 30, Current departed Bikini Lagoon to take its position down range for Test Able.
 On July 1 at 0900, a air burst approximately 500 feet above the lagoon was observed by Current’s crew from a distance of over fifteen miles from ground zero.
 Approximately four hours later, Current, one of the monitoring ships, was instructed to reenter Bikini Lagoon and once in the lagoon observed numerous ships ablaze and explosions in the target area.
 The extreme heat generated from the initial fireball caused wooden decks, paint, mooring lines and other combustible materials on the superstructures of many of the target ships to ignite and burn.
 The Japanese cruiser Sakawa, which was near ground zero, burned fiercely and continued to burn for twenty-four hours.
 The force of the blast crushed its superstructure and the hull showed major damage.
 Sakawa’s stern was breached in several places.
 Even though the Sakawa was very radioactively contaminated, the fleet tug USS Achomawi ATF-148 was directed to tow the Sakawa to a beach in an attempt to save it from sinking.
 After the Achomawi had attached its main two-inch tow cable to the Sakawa and began to take a strain on the cable, the Sakawa’s bow rose up, the stern was already awash and the cruiser had lost all stability.
 Almost immediately, the Sakawa keeled over eighty-five degrees to port and began to sink by the stern.
 As the Sakawa was going down with Achomawi’s tow cable still attached to the bow, Achomawi continued to pay out the tow cable.
 Several attempts were made to stop the tow cable so it could be cut by an acetylene torch.
 Each time an attempt was made to stop the tow cable from reeling out, the strain of the sinking Sakawa would cause the Achomawi’s bow to lurch up.
 With seven hundred feet of cable on deck, the tow cable was finally cut.
 Approximately seven hundred feet of Achomawi’s tow cable went to the bottom of Bikini Lagoon with the Sakawa.